jefreybulla/permit-app/README.md

 - Add/update outcome (requirements) logic:
     - Add any custom outcome logic for new or existing questions by adding new conditionals to `determine-outcome.ts`

+## Ways to improve app/codebase if given more time
+- Add/improve error handling.
+- Add tests.
+- Handle logic currently in folder `mock-server` in a backend.
+- Add contact info questions (what's your name, email, etc).
+- Persist user outcomes and user's contact info in a database.
+- Create UI, APIs and db tables that allows a person/system to create any custom question/outcome logic.

 ## Setup for development
 ### Requirements
 - Install [nvm](https://github.com/nvm-sh/nvm)